 Masterbuilt 40” Electric Smoker with Bluetooth

 Perhaps you’d like a bit more space?
 Then step up to the 40” unit and load ‘er up!
-There are 975 square inches of cooking surface to work with.
+There is 975 square inches of cooking space to work with.

 As a bonus, it comes with a remote control, and interior LED lighting makes it easy to see how things are coming along, even if it’s dark outside.